ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ============================

 In order to perform hyper-parameter optimization, its configuration has to be provided inside the Ludwig model definition as a root key `hyperopt`.
-Its configuration contains what metric to optimize, which parameters to optimize, strategy to use, how to execute the optimization.
+Its configuration contains what metric to optimize, which parameters to optimize, sampler to use, how to execute the optimization.

 The different parameters that could be defined in the `hyperopt` configuration are:
 - `goal` which indicates if to minimize or maximize a metric or a loss of any of the output features on any of the dataset splits.
 Available values are: `minimize` (default) or `maximize`.